Alexuz1981/Tools-of-the-Trade-Linux-and-SQL-Google/README.md

 <h2>👨‍💻 ,💡Cybersecurity Projects:</h2>

-<h2>The following scenario describes how an Internal Security Audit is done:</h2>

-Audits help ensure that security checks are made, to monitor for threats, risks, or vulnerabilities that can affect an organization’s business continuity and critical assets.
+<h2>As a reminder, audits help ensure that security checks are made, to monitor for threats, risks, or vulnerabilities that can affect an organization’s business continuity and critical assets. :</h2>
-Scenario

 This scenario is based on a fictional company:
 Botium Toys is a small U.S. business that develops and sells toys.
 The business has a single physical location, which serves as its main office, a storefront, and a warehouse for its products.
 However, Botium Toy’s online presence has grown, attracting customers in the U.S. and abroad.
 As a result, their information technology (IT) department is under increasing pressure to support their online market worldwide.